AmziLS/AmziProlog/devdocs/amzi_build.md

 # Building the *Amzi!
 Prolog + Logic Server* Core and Interfaces
 ### amzi_build.md

 These are the directions for building the **core** set of tools for *Amzi!
 Prolog*, and the various external *Amzi!
 Logic Server* **interfaces**.
-Note that this does not build the Eclipse-based IDE, which is in a separate project, but does copy the plug-in files from that repository to the release.
+See separate directions in the **ide** project, which is the Eclipse plug-in for Amzi!.
+(This project does copy over the plug-in from that one for distribution.)

 The *core* set of tools contains the command line interface for interpreting, compiling, linking and running Prolog modules, as well as the modules necessary for distributing applications.